Team Fortress 2: Post-release

 Team Fortress 2 was announced in March 2013 to be the first game to officially support the Oculus Rift, a consumer-grade virtual reality headset.
-A patch will be made to the client to include a "VR Mode" that can be used with the headset on any public server.
+A patch was made to the client to include a "VR Mode" that can be used with the headset on any public server.

-In April 2020, source code for 2018 versions Team Fortress 2 and Counter-Strike: Global Offensive leaked online.
+In April 2020, source code for versions Team Fortress 2 and Counter-Strike: Global Offensive from 2018 was leaked online.
 This created fears that malicious users would use the code to make remote code execution software and attack servers or players' computers.
 Several fan projects halted development until the impact of the leak could be determined.
 Valve confirmed the legitimacy of the code leaks, but stated they do not believe it affects servers and clients running the latest official builds of either game.

 On May 1, 2020, shortly following the death of the voice actor of the Soldier, Rick May, Valve released an update to Team Fortress 2, adding a tribute to his voicework as the Soldier in the form of a new main menu theme (a rendition of Taps), as well as statues of the Soldier saluting, added to most of the official in-game maps.
 These statues all featured a commemorative plaque dedicated to May and lasted through the end of the month.
 One of these statues, appearing on the map "cp_granary", the setting of the "Meet the Soldier" short video, was made permanent in an August 21 update.

+On February 9, 2023, a blog post was made on the official Team Fortress 2 website, saying that a new "update-sized" update was coming to the game (the last major update had taken place in October 2017).
+The post included a call to Steam Workshop creators to submit content which had a chance to be selected for inclusion, with a submission deadline of May 1.
+The announcement was met with an overwhelmingly positive reception.
+Valve later amended the post to read "holiday-sized update".
+Valve released the update on July 12, 2023, which included 14 community created maps that included a variant of the popular 'Versus Saxton Hale' game mode.
+The update ascended Team Fortress 2 to 253,997 concurrent players, its highest ever player count to date.